Rudolfovoorg/parallel_biqbin_maxcut/README.md

 mpirun -n N python3 biqbin_heuristic.py problem_instance [-p PARAMS] [-w] [-o OUTPUT] [-i] [-d]
 ```

-- `N`: number of processes to run the program using MPI, program needs at least 2 (1 master, and 1 worker process) to be used.
+- `N`: Number of processes to run the program using MPI, program needs at least 2 (1 master, and 1 worker process) to be used.
 - `problem_instance`: `JSON` serializable dictionary containing "qubo" key and a sparse coo matrix for value (see tests/qubo/) folder for examples.
 - `-p PARAMS`: Optional custom parameter file used to configure the solver, defaults to 'params'.
 - `-w`, `--overwrite`: Optional command to overwrite the output file if one already exists instead of appending '_NUMBER'.